RULSurv: A probabilistic survival-based method for early censoring-aware prediction of remaining useful life in ball bearings: Experiments and results

-Table \ref{tab:xjtu_mae} shows the experimental results from cross-validation in terms of prediction performance.
-Generally, we see better predictive performance under high load ($\mathcal{D}_{C1}$), where the event horizon is shorter, the bearings deteriorate faster, and the event times are much more consistent (see Tab. \ref{tab:xjtu_ed_actual} and Fig. \ref{fig:event_distribution}), compared to medium load ($\mathcal{D}_{C2}$) and low load ($\mathcal{D}_{C3}$).
-Under high load, increasing the level of censoring does not impact the MAE\textsubscript{H}, but leads to worse MAE\textsubscript{M} and MAE\textsubscript{PO} scores, particularly under high censoring levels($C=75\%$).
-MAE\textsubscript{M} and MAE\textsubscript{PO} compute surrogate times or pseudo-observations \citep{andersen_generalised_2003, andersen_pseudo-observations_2010} for censored observations.
-Censoring increases the number of unobserved observations; thus, with more censoring comes more uncertainty.
-Consequently, the metric has to come up with artificial event times for more samples, which leads to higher predictive error.
-This trend is common to all models.
-The baseline CoxPH model gives acceptable MAE scores under high load ($\mathcal{D}_{C1}$), but cannot keep up with its ensemble and neural network-based variants when the sample space increases, only surpassing the CoxBoost model in terms of accuracy.
-The RSF model, a shallow model based on ensemble learning, performs the best across all datasets and censoring levels, even outperforming the neural networks, and its MAE\textsubscript{H} score is stable at all censoring levels.
-Censoring appears to have a regularization effect on the neural networks, with better MAE\textsubscript{H} scores as censoring increases, possibly preventing the model from overfitting the training data by introducing noise.
+Table \ref{tab:xjtu_mae} shows the mean and standard deviation of the MAE, \ie the predictive performance, averaged over five cross-validation folds.
+Generally, we see lower MAE under high load, where the event horizon is shorter, the bearings deteriorate faster, and the event times are much more consistent (see Table \ref{tab:xjtu_ed_actual} and Figure \ref{fig:event_distribution}), compared to medium and low load.
+Under high load, increasing the level of censoring does not affect MAE\textsubscript{H}, but leads to worse MAE\textsubscript{M} and MAE\textsubscript{PO} results, particularly at high levels of censoring ($C=75\%$).
+Both MAE\textsubscript{M} and MAE\textsubscript{PO} compute pseudo-observations~\citep{andersen_pseudo-observations_2010} for censored observations, and more censoring increases the number of these synthetic observations.
+With more censoring comes more uncertainty, and consequently, the metric has to compute simulated event times for more samples, which generally leads to higher predictive errors.
+This trend is common for all models.
+The baseline CoxPH model gives good MAE scores under high load, but cannot keep up with its ensemble and neural network-based variants when the load decreases and the number of samples is larger, only exceeding the GBSA model.
+In general, the RSF model has the lowest MAE in operating conditions and in censoring levels, even outperforming neural networks, and its MAE\textsubscript{H} score is stable in all levels of censoring.
+However, the main trend is that censoring generally decreases predictive accuracy, as censoring leads to a loss of information, which can make it more difficult to accurately estimate the survival or the hazard function.
+This appears predominantly in the MAE\textsubscript{H} and MAE\textsubscript{PO} results.